Deepb4u/Movie-House/README.md

-# Movie Land
+# Movie House

-Movie Land is a React application that allows users to search for movies, view details about movies, and manage their favorite movies.
+Movie House is a React application that allows users to search for movies, view details about movies, and manage their favorite movies.
 This project utilizes the [OMDb API] to fetch movie data.

 ## Features